jsoma/data-studio-projects-2022/README.md

 * Minimum font size should be 12px, enlarge text in Illustrator
    * Text `20` is too small at 9px
    * Text `15` is too small at 9px
-   * Text `CO2 emissions per capita` is too small at 11px
    * Text `10` is too small at 9px
    * Text `5` is too small at 9px
    * Text `2000` is too small at 9px